typedb/typedb-ml/kglib/kgcn/README.md

 This approach is described as convolutional since the same transformations are re-used across the graph.
 It may help your understanding to analogise this to convolution over images, where the same transformation is applied over all pixel neighbourhoods.

-## How do we Frame Link Prediction?
+## How do we Frame Relation Prediction?

 In a typical use case, we have a specific Relation Type, `T`, that we want to predict.
 We want to predict the existence of `T` Relations based on the context that surrounds them in the graph.
-We approach this via supervised learning, which requires ground truth examples.
+Our supervised learning approach requires ground truth examples.

-### Creating ground truth examples
+### Creating Ground Truth Examples

 Our approach is to extract subgraphs from a Grakn knowledge graph to use as ground truth examples.

-`T` Relations that are present are treated as fact, and given positive target labels.
+Clearly, `T` Relations that are present are treated as fact, and given positive target labels.
+However, we must also consider *negative* examples of these `T` Relations.

 In our ground truth example subgraphs, we apply a [closed-world assumption](https://en.wikipedia.org/wiki/Closed-world_assumption).
 This means that for concepts `$a1`, `$a2`, ... ,`$aN` if a Relation does not exist in `($a1, $a2, ... ,$aN)`, this indicates that there is no such Relation in `($a1, $a2, ... ,$aN)`.
-Under an [open-world assumption](https://en.wikipedia.org/wiki/Open-world_assumption) a Relation in `($a1, $a2, ... ,$aN)` could simply be absent from the graph but true in reality.

-*This closed-world assumption means that we can treat `T` Relations that are present as fact, and give them positive target labels.*

 Following this closed-world assumption, we use the absence of a `T` Relation as a negative target.

-#### What about negative examples?
+Note that under an [open-world assumption](https://en.wikipedia.org/wiki/Open-world_assumption) a Relation in `($a1, $a2, ... ,$aN)` could exist but also be absent from the graph.

+#### How Do We Represent Negative Examples?

+The KGCN needs to learn by example where it should predict new `T` Relations.
+Therefore, the learner needs to see all logically possible `T` Relations as candidates.

-Wherever in the subgraph a `T` Relations *could* exist, we create one, but give it a negative target label.
-In this way the learner always sees all logically possible `T` Relations as candidates.
+To achieve this, wherever in the subgraph a `T` Relation *could* exist, but does not, we create one (see below), giving the new Relation a negative target label.

 The learner's job is then to classify those candidates to indicate their likelihood of true existence.

-Thankfully due to Grakn's enforced schema, `T` Relations can only occur between certain roleplayers, and as such only candidates that make logical sense are added.
-This prevents the combinatorial explosion of candidates that we would see in a homogenous subgraph.
+Due to Grakn's enforced schema, `T` Relations can logically only occur between certain Roleplayers.
+This means that the candidates to be added should be sparse - we don't see the combinatorial explosion of candidates that we would see in a homogenous subgraph.

+#### Adding Negative Relations Dynamically

 Naturally, we don't wish to pollute our Knowledge Graph by inserting these `T` Relation candidates.
 Instead, we can make use of Grakn's reasoning engine here by defining a logical [Rule](http://dev.grakn.ai/docs/schema/rules) to dynamically create these candidates (see the rule in the [example schema](../utils/grakn/synthetic/examples/diagnosis/schema.gql)).
 After training our learner we can simply `undefine` the rule to return to an unpolluted state.

-#### Why do we frame the problem in this way?

-*We use these fabricated Relations as our negative examples.*

-*This means that we should extract subgraphs which contain*

-*We then teach the KGCN to distinguish between the positive and negative examples.*

 ## Architectural Components